MicrosoftDocs/dataexplorer-docs/data-explorer/data-share-overview.md

 # Use Azure Data Share to share data with Azure Data Explorer (preview)

 There are many traditional ways to share data, such as through file shares, FTP, e-mail, and APIs.
 These methods require both parties to build and maintain a data pipeline that moves data between teams and organizations.
 With Azure Data Explorer, you can easily and securely share your data with people in your company or external partners.
 Sharing occurs in near-real-time, with no need to build or maintain a data pipeline.
-All database changes (schema & data) on the provider side are instantly available on the consumer side.
+All database changes, including schema and data, on the provider side are instantly available on the consumer side.

 [![Azure Friday Video](https://img.youtube.com/vi/Q3MJv90PegE/0.jpg)](https://www.youtube.com/watch?v=Q3MJv90PegE?&autoplay=1)